ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 ## Understand the implementation

-This tutorial describes how to interact with the data store and perform operations against it using bal persist.
+This guide describes how to interact with the data store and perform operations against it using `bal persist`.
 This will cover the basic use case of creating, reading, updating, and deleting records on a data store in an organization.
 It also elaborates on how you can create an HTTP RESTful API using Ballerina that can be used to perform basic CRUD operations on the data store.

 ![Data Service Architecture](/learn/images/data-service-architecture.png "Data Service Architecture")

->**Info:** In this tutorial, we use an in-memory data store for simplicity.
-However, the methodology described here can also be applied to work with MySQL and Google Sheets as the `bal persist` currently offers support for these three data stores: in-memory tables, MySQL databases, and Google Sheets.
+>**Info:** This guide uses an in-memory data store for simplicity.
+However, the described methodology can also be applied to work with MySQL and Google Sheets as the `bal persist` currently offers support for these three data stores: in-memory tables, MySQL databases, and Google Sheets.

 ## Create a Ballerina package